 Near Augusta in Woodruff County, Arkansas — The American South (West South Central)

-Topics.
+Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
+In addition, it is included in the Arkansas Civil War Sesquicentennial Commission series list.
 A significant historical date for this entry is April 1, 1864.

 Location.
 35° 20.903′ N, 91° 19.351′ W. Marker is near Augusta, Arkansas, in Woodruff County.
 Marker is at the intersection Touch for map.
 Marker is in this post office area: Augusta AR 72006, United States of America.
 Touch for directions.